-- Infection, requiring antibiotics and further treatment. - Minor pain, bruising and/or infection from IV cannula site.
+- Infection, requiring antibiotics and further treatment - Minor pain, bruising and/or infection from IV cannula site.
 This may require treatment with antibiotics. - Bleeding can occur and may require a return to the operating room.
-Bleeding is more common if you have been taking blood thinning drugs such as Warfarin, Asprin, Clopidogrel (Plavix or Iscover) or Dipyridamole (Persantin or Asasantin).
+Bleeding is more common if you have been taking blood thinning drugs such as Warfarin, Asprin, Clopidogrel (Plavix or Iscover) or Dipyridamole (Persantin or Asasantin). - Skull deformity and/or poor cosmetic result may occur requiring further surgery at a later stage.